How to Swing on Plane

 In this article, we describe how to get on plane with the baseball or softball.
 The ability to swing the bat at the same level as the trajectory of the incoming pitch improves ball exit velocity (click for how to measure EV) and the frequency of hard-hit balls:

 - Ball exit velocity is increased due to the enhanced energy transfer from bat to ball when the centers of both travel in the same line.

 - The frequency of hard-hit balls is improved because the margin of error (the distance the barrel is in the path of the ball) is longer.

 But, there is a drawback to swinging the bat on the same level as the ball:

 While swinging on the same plane as the pitch crosses the plate increases the percentage of hard-hit balls, it is important to understand that this skill does not necessarily optimize the hitter’s productivity.

 For many hitters, swinging slightly more up than the level of the incoming pitch increases the distance of the hit ball resulting in a higher frequency of doubles, triples, and home runs.
 Click the link for our free article, Optimizing Launch Angle, where the hitter maximizes productivity by optimizing attack and launch angles to fit the type of hitter they are.

 Who Should Swing on Plane?

-The attack angle (click the link for how to measure attack angle) required to swing precisely in the pitch plane produces launch angles (click the link for how to measure launch angle in your cage) with lower trajectories than ideal for many older and stronger hitter.
+The Attack Angle required to swing precisely in the pitch plane produces Launch Angles with lower trajectories than ideal for most older and stronger hitters.

-Swing on plane may be a productive strategy for developing hitters who are still building the strength and fundamentals required to hit with high ball exit speeds (click the link for how to measure exit velocity by age).
-Also, contact-type hitters should strive to swing on plane.
+- Developing hitters who are still building the strength and fundamentals required to hit with high ball exit speeds (click the link for Exit Velocity by Age).

 The History of Swinging Up